LOST-STATS/lost-stats.github.io/Model_Estimation/Nonstandard_Errors/clustered_se.md

 # Implementations

 **Note:** Clustering of standard errors is especially common in panel models, such as [linear fixed effects](https://lost-stats.github.io/Model_Estimation/fixed_effects_in_linear_regression.html).
-For this reason, software routines for these types of models typically offer built-in support for clustering.
-The LOST implementation examples for clustering of these models is similarly provided on the relevant page(s).
-In the below, we instead concentrate on providing implementation guidelines for clustering in general.
+For this reason, software routines for these particular models typically offer built-in support for (multiway) clustering.
+The implementation pages for these models should be hyperlinked in the relevant places below.
+Here, we instead concentrate on providing implementation guidelines for clustering in general.

+## Julia

+For cluster-robust estimation of (high-dimensional) fixed effect models in Julia, see [here](https://lost-stats.github.io/Model_Estimation/fixed_effects_in_linear_regression.html#julia).

 ## R

+For cluster-robust estimation of (high-dimensional) fixed effect models in R, see [here](https://lost-stats.github.io/Model_Estimation/fixed_effects_in_linear_regression.html#r).

 Cluster-robust standard errors for many different kinds of regression objects in R can be obtained using the `coeftest` function in the **lmtest** package combined with the `vcovCL` function in the **sandwich** package.
 Alternately, while it does not handle as many types of regressions, the `lm_robust` function in **estimatr** can provide cluster-robust standard errors much more easily.